gitlarryf/easyxml/README.md

 # easyxml
-Easy XML parser with XPath support
+Easy XML parser is a simple multi-platform XML parser, that includes simple XPath support.